 While there are many benefits of using a material handling bucket truck, operating the truck safely requires knowledge of the differences between a traditional bucket truck and a material handling truck, as well as the skills for properly handling loads.
 So, what makes these bucket trucks useful?
 We can best explain this through uses and benefits.

 The Uses and Benefits of Material Handling Bucket Trucks

 A bucket truck with a material handler makes it easy to move material from one spot to another.
 This can entail pivoting, turning, or stacking the material.
-Not only does this help cut down on human fatigue, but it also ensures safe handling of equipment which is difficult and unsafe to move manually.
+This helps cut down on human fatigue.
+It also ensures safe handling of equipment which is difficult and unsafe to move manually.

 Additionally, a bucket truck with a material handler can stabilize or hold equipment to prevent movement during transportation or storage.
-Material handling bucket trucks can lift heavy loads without additional equipment or special rigging.
+They can lift heavy loads without additional equipment or special rigging.